eliotsykes/spree-zoom-photos/README.markdown

 *   Make image controls smarter - enable/disable per image, not per product.
 Suggest putting an available images array in javascript.
 Will allow removal of the ZoomPhotos::ImageControl ruby class.
+*   Possibly use ImgZoom instead of FancyBox http://odyniec.net/projects/imgzoom/ and consider making image instruction contain no links.